Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Barricade-Spell.rst

 Strongly seals an opening (e.g. a door, but also for example the lid of a chest) for a while.

+Available in the Mage path, through incantation, gesture or pure mental spellcasting, and in the Cleric path, through rune spellcasting.

 See also: `Break Arcane Seal Spell`_.